 Boulineau’s also has a short-order counter called Elizabeth’s Kitchen, as well as a dining area so that customers can eat their food on the spot if they’d like.
 I mention this because I noticed a steady stream of customers at Elizabeth’s the entire time we were there– It must be good.

 Once we’d filled our trunk with goods, we headed out to lunch at Flying Fish Public Market & Grill.
 I have to admit, I have high hopes for a seafood restaurant that has its own fish market and is just a few steps away from a marina — Fortunately, Flying Fish did not disappoint.

 In addition to stunning views of boats cruising the inland waterway out back, Flying Fish is the go-to place for fresh fish, prepared any way you like.
 Everything we ate here was absolutely delicious, especially my daughter’s shrimp po boy, my soft-shelled crab BLT, and the hushpuppies.
-Do not miss the hushpuppies here– They’re flash-fried like donuts and come with cinnamon and sugar butter for dipping.
+Do not miss the hushpuppies here– They’re flash-fried like donuts and come with a cinnamon and sugar-flavored butter for dipping.
 They are HEAVENLY.

 Meanwhile, I took advantage of the light and the fact that my kids weren’t neck deep in the water to take some family photos.
 If you find yourself at the beach on a cool day, be sure to take your family and your camera down to the shore– I’ve found the quality of the sunlight on these cooler-weather beach days really can’t be beat.